-Welcome to the 2023-2024 Catalog for your Baptist University Of Florida.
+Welcome to the 2023-2024 Catalog for the Baptist College of Florida.
 This year is historic and memorable.
-On April 25, the Trustees of Baptist University Of Florida officially celebrated the inauguration of the school's seventh President.
+On April 25, the Trustees of the Baptist College of Florida officially celebrated the inauguration of the school's seventh President.
 My inauguration marks the end of the 79th year of our history.
-We celebrated many new graduates in May, the class of 2023, sending them into the harvest fields of Florida and beyond to represent Christ.
+We celebrated many new graduates in May, the class of 2023, sending them into the harvest fields of Florida beyond to represent Christ.
+Spring Graduation was the final class to be awarded degrees in the name of The Baptist College of Florida as our name will change in November to the Baptist University of Florida.